Dog breath doesn’t smell like roses.

 The result?
-A sweet but unpleasant smell coming from your dog’s mouth.
+A sweet but unpleasant smell comes from your dog’s mouth.
 While this might not be as bad as other odors, it’s still a cause for concern.

 Diabetes is tricky since it can lead to other organ failures.
-You could be dealing with a diabetic dog that also has kidney and liver problems!
+You could be dealing with a diabetic dog with kidney and liver problems!

 Keep track of your pup’s daily habits.
 If he’s losing weight while gobbling up food and drinking like a camel, your vet should do a diabetes screening.